 Augusto was a fine restorer and dealt in antique instruments, which perhaps explains why his own making was so limited in output: according to Cesare, only 64 instruments (54 violins, 5 violas and 5 cellos) are correctly attributed to his hand.

 Gaetano continued using Augusto’s model throughout his career.
-It seems likely that he completed some instruments that Augusto had left unfinished after his death, as his first independently made instruments are virtually indistinguishable from many by Augusto dating from from the mid-1920s (when Gaetano’s hand becomes more noticeable in instruments that bore Augusto’s label), causing some havoc in the attribution process.
+It seems likely that he completed some instruments that Augusto had left unfinished after his death, as his first independently made instruments are virtually indistinguishable from many by Augusto dating from the mid-1920s (when Gaetano’s hand becomes more noticeable in instruments that bore Augusto’s label), causing some havoc in the attribution process.
 This is probably why Gaetano appears to have had no scruples about upgrading some of his early work to that of his brother, or perhaps making instruments from scratch and inserting Augusto’s original label.
 In a letter addressed to a Sig.
-Galliarro dated June 29, 1957, Gaetano states: ‘Have no doubts that as soon as I find one of my own, heavily used violins I shall repurchase it, and then I shall make sure to re-baptise it into an Augusto.’
+Galliano dated June 29, 1957, Gaetano states: ‘Have no doubts that as soon as I find one of my own, heavily used violins I shall repurchase it, and then I shall make sure to re-baptise it into an Augusto.’

 Gaetano likely repeated this operation on a number of occasions, catering to the requests of certain clients.
 It was quite an accepted practice in Italy for a pupil or direct descendant of a maker to copy and label instruments with the labels (often original) of their teacher or ancestor without compromising their own integrity.
 Gaetano himself was, however, critical of fellow makers who ‘faked’ or imitated the styles of other makers with whom they had little stylistic or chronological connection, while antiquing their work in order to pass it off as older originals.